-- or about January 28, 2023, the Contractor had been working on the roof, near or about the area above Unit 217 in the New World Condo.
-The Association and/or Prestige Management acquired, hired, or secured, whether directly or indirectly, the Contractor, and they knew and understood, or at the least, had reason to know, that the Contractor, through and including Mr. Herby Myrtil, would be performing the capital improvements.
-The Association and/or Prestige Management (the Association's agent) knew or had reason to know that the Contractor was not licensed with the Florida Department of Business and Professional Regulation to perform contract work on roofs or to work with electrical wiring.
-The department readily provides on its online database those contractors who are licensed in Florida through its website. - 37.
-The fire at the New World Condo began approximately in the same location the Contractor was working on January 28, 2023.
-No other individuals were working in or around that area. - 38.
-No smoke detectors went off to alert the tenants living in Unit 217 of the fire.
+33. On or about January 28, 2023, the Contractor had been working on the roof, near or about the area above Unit 217 in the New World Condo.
+Prestige Management acquired, hired, or secured the Contractor, and Prestige Management knew and understood, or at the least, had reason to know, that the Contractor, through and including Mr. Herby Myrtil, would be performing the capital improvements.
+Prestige Management knew or had reason to know that the Contractor was not licensed with the Florida Department of Business and Professional Regulation whether to perform contract work on roofs or to work with electrical wiring.
+The department readily provides on its online database those contractors who are licensed in Florida through its website.

+34. The fire at the New World Condo began on the same and approximately in the same location the Contractor was working on, on January 28, 2023.
+No other individuals were working in or around that area.

+35. No smoke detectors went off to alert the tenants living in Unit 217 of the fire.
 The first indication of a fire was when a tenant went into one of the bedrooms and noticed smoke.
 An attempt to douse the fire with the Condominium's fire extinguisher failed.
 The fire extinguisher was unable to put out the blaze.

-- 39. No fire alarms or smoke detectors at the Condominium went off during the blaze to alert tenants of the dangers.
-As a result, the fire department was not immediately notified of the fire, and it took as much as twelve minutes for firefighters to arrive, according to one report. - 40.
-Moreover, tenants were not notified of the fire immediately.
+36. No fire alarms or smoke detectors went off during the blaze, alerting tenants of the dangers.
+As a result, the fire department was not immediately notified of the fire, and it took as much as twelve minutes for firefighters to arrive, according to one report.

+37. Moreover, tenants were not notified of the fire immediately.
 In certain instances, tenants only discovered the fire when firefighters came knocking on their doors.
-As a result, tenants were not able to remove property or precious valuables upon commencement of the fire. - 41.
-The fire that began in the attic space of Unit 217 spread through other parts of the New World Condo in part because there were no fire stops within the attic space of the Condominium.
-The fire was thus able to spread unimpeded, increasing in intensity. - 42.
-Facing a fire of immense ferocity, firefighters had to cut a trench into the roof to stop the blaze. - 43.
-An investigator's report confirmed that the east, north, and west sides of the New World Condo had severe fire damage.
+As a result, tenants were not able to remove property or precious valuables upon commencement of the fire.

+38. The fire that began in the attic space of Unit 217 spread through other parts of the New World Condo in part because there were no fire stops within the attic space of the condominium.
+The fire was thus able to spread unimpeded, increasing in intensity.

+39. Facing a fire of immense ferocity, firefighters had to cut a trench into the roof to stop the blaze.

+40. An investigator's report confirmed that the east, north, and west side of the New World Condo had severe fire damage.
 Even units that were not directly affected by the blaze had water and smoke damage.
+The condominium has been rendered uninhabitable.
+After being initially relocated to a shelter, tenants have had to relocate as far south as Homestead and as north as Okeechobee because of the fire.
+They have lost all (or most) of their personal belongings, electronics, furniture, photographs, and jewelry.
+Tenants also have incurred losses as a result of their untimely and unplanned relocation.

-The Condominium has been rendered uninhabitable. - 44.
-The Association, through its court-appointed receiver, intends to sell the New World Condo property for at least \$14 million.
-The net proceeds are intended to be divided between landlords and other Owners of the units (who are members of the Association) with no plan to protect and compensate the tenants who called the Condominium home.
-Those tenants are victims because of the negligence and other bad acts of the Association, its property management company, Prestige Management, and the Owners, among others to be identified in this action.
+41. The Association, through its court-appointed receiver, intends to sell the New World Condo property for at least \$14 million.
+The net proceeds are intended to be divided between landlords and other owners of the units (who are members of the Association) with no plan to protect and compensate the tenants who called the condominium home.
+Those tenants are victims because of the negligence and other bad acts of Prestige Management.